OpenPrinting/openprinting.github.io/_posts/2022-09-22-OpenPrinting News - September 2022.md

 Our micro-conference on was a success again!
 We discussed a lot on OpenPrinting's plans for the next 12 months.

-Unfortunately there are some technical problems with the recording, so that it is not ready right now.
-We will add the link as soon as we get it.
-Please stay tuned.

 Me, Piotr Pawliczek, Valentin Viennot, and Monica Ayhens-Madon were live on stage, while Michael Sweet, Zdenek Dohnal, and Aveek Basu have participated remotely.

 **Update:** YouTube links to the recordings of the sessions added.